What Does a Cybersecurity Engineer Do?

 The Cyber Engineering Program at Houston Baptist University is a four-year undergraduate degree that prepares students for future careers in the cyberspace domain.
 HBU students in the College of Engineering study Cyber Engineering, along with courses in Computer Science and Electrical Engineering.

-Cyber security engineers are responsible for protecting networks and systems against threats from adversaries in cyberspace. -Cybrary
+Cybersecurity technicians are responsible for protecting networks and systems against threats from adversaries in cyberspace. – Cybrary

-According to Cybrary, which advances online learning in the field of cybersecurity, employers typically look for cyber security engineer candidates to have at least a bachelor’s degree in computer science or another related field of study, and who have the following skills and abilities:
+According to Cybrary, which advances online learning in the field of cybersecurity, employers typically look for cybersecurity candidates to have at least a bachelor’s degree in computer science or another related field of study, and who have the following skills and abilities taught in HBU’s cybersecurity program:

 - The ability to evaluate system changes for security implications and the knowledge to make recommendations for improvements